Whats new onboard the Independence of the sea?

-We have just disembarked the newly refitted Independence of the Seas after its refurbishment.
-Royal caribbean are in the process of refurbishing and amplifying their older cruise ships.
+We have just disembarked the newly refitted Independence of the Sea after its refurbishment.
+Royal Caribbean are in the process of refurbishing and amplifying their older cruise ships.
 If you are looking to book a Royal Caribbean cruise this is the low down on what to expect onboard the latest updated ship.
 There have been quite a few changes with the recent refit.
 From new soda machines, new seating areas, bars and entertainment.
 We hopped on for a two day break to find out what its like and enjoy some cocktails and find out whats new on the Independence of the Seas.

 So whats new on the Independence of the Seas refit?

 The first thing I noticed was as soon as we hopped onboard Independence of the Sea deck 4 was the Playmaker Bar and Arcade.

 A fantastic sports bar that is huge and roomy with large screens and the latest games.
 There are arcade games and also pool tables in this area and it has a real buzz.